Choosing a course

 It’s a good idea to think about how far you’ll have to travel to get to class.
 The more time you spend travelling the less time you have to study, work and do everything else.

 Some courses may only be offered in Melbourne.
-Others may only be offered by regional campuses.
-Unless you’re studying online by distance education you’ll have a certain number of contact hours each week when you’re expected to be in classes.
+Others may only be offered in regional towns.
+Unless you’re studying online by distance education, there will be a set number of hours each week when you’re expected to physically attend classes at your university or college.

-- How much time will you be required to spend in class?
+- How much time will you need to spend in class?

-- How much will it cost to travel to your campus?
+- How much will it cost to travel to your classes?

-- Will you need to live away from home to study at this campus?
+- Will you need to live away from home to study this course?

-If you think you might need to move out of home to be closer to your university or college campus, it's worth checking out our Housing & accommodation section.
+If you think you might need to move out of home to be closer to your university or college, visit our Housing & accommodation section for some ideas about your housing options.

-And if you’re thinking about travelling even further afield and studying overseas, check out our Studying overseas page.
+If you’re thinking about travelling even further and studying overseas, visit our Studying overseas page.

 4. Course fees

-Study Assist's Be a savvy student page (new window) has some good tips on shopping around for tertiary courses to make sure you don't pay more than you should.
+Study Assist's Be a savvy student page (new window) has some good tips on shopping around for tertiary courses to make sure you don't end up paying too much.

-For more advice on ways to get help paying for study, check out our Paying for your course page.
+For more information about help paying for study, visit our Paying for your course page.